pjvds/tidy/README.md

 # tidy

-Flexible structured logging that is not fast by accident!
+Flexible structured logging for Go that is not fast by accident!